-On my previous job I worked on an RPC-like Web-service that was passing JSON-blobs between workers via the Gearman task queue.
-One day I was hacking on our source code trying to find out why it took such a long time (a few seconds) to transfer a 3-megabyte JSON-blob.
+In my previous job I worked on a web-service that was passing JSON payloads between workers using the Gearman task queue.
+One day I was trying to figure out why it took such a long time (a few seconds) to transfer a 3-megabyte JSON value.
 I was sure that it was a problem in our code.
-To my surprise the profiler showed that the bottleneck was in this function of python-gearman client library:
+To my surprise, the profiler showed that the bottleneck was in this function of python-gearman client library:

 def read_data_from_socket(self, bytes_to_read=4096):